 Kate Lofgren is a doctoral student in health policy at Harvard University concentrating in decision sciences.

-Kate is currently working on projects related to the application and development of value of information methods.
+Kate is currently working on projects related to the prioritization of resources in both high- and low-income settings.
+Her primary methodological interest is in the application and development of value of information methods as a priority setting tool.
 She is interested in how to quantify trade-offs in settings that are highly uncertain and may require long time-horizons to resolve.
-Her work is primarily based in Sub-Saharan Africa, Central America, and South-East Asia.

 Kate is also interested in the development of teaching tools targeted towards topics in decision theory including risk postures, value of information methods, and value of statistical life.
-She is a student in the Health Policy Data Science Lab and the Center for Health Decision Sciences.
+She is a student in the Health Policy Data Science Lab and the Center for Health Decision Sciences and is a National Bureau of Economic Research Fellow in Valuing Health Research.

-Kate spent 3 years as a Post-Bachelor Fellow at the Institute for Health Metrics and Evaluation (IHME) where she was a contributing member to the all-cause mortality estimates for the Global Burden of Disease 2010 Study.
+Before starting her PhD at Harvard, Kate spent 3 years as a Post-Bachelor Fellow at the Institute for Health Metrics and Evaluation (IHME) where she was a contributing member to the all-cause mortality estimates for the Global Burden of Disease 2010 Study.
 After earning her MPH at the University of Washington, Kate moved to Mexico and worked as a visiting researcher at the Instituto Nacional de Salud Publica (INSP).
-At INSP Kate taught classes in the program R, conducted a program evaluation, and continued supporting the Global Burden of Disease 2013 Study.
-While in the PhD program she has spent time at the WHO in Geneva and the Center for Global Development in Washington D.C.
+At INSP Kate taught classes in the program R, conducted a program evaluation of preventative care offered through the Mexican Social Insurance Scheme (IMSS), and continued supporting the Global Burden of Disease 2013 Study.
+While in the PhD program she has spent time at the World Health Organization in Geneva and the Center for Global Development in Washington D.C.